Breast Cancer Screening

 For HER2-negative advanced breast cancer, the drug therapy approach may follow the below treatments:

 - Endocrine therapy as first-line treatment for most women with estrogen receptor-positive advanced cancer (see Hormone Therapy section)

 - Chemotherapy drugs used singly and sequentially.
 A taxane or anthracycline drug is the first choice.
 Combination chemotherapy is not recommended except for life-threatening circumstances.

-- Recently, the FDA approved a new class of targeted drug therapy for the treatment of advanced hormone receptor-positive, HER2-negative breast cancer in postmenopausal women.
+- Recently, the FDA approved a new class of targeted drug therapy for the treatment of advanced hormone receptor-positive, HER2-negative breast cancer.
 Cyclin-dependent kinases 4/6 (cdk4/6) inhibitors target a crucial enzyme that regulates the cell cycle.
-Currently, there are two cdk4/6 inhibitors on the market: palbociclib (Ibrance), FDA-approved in 2015, and ribociclib (Kisqali), FDA-approved in 2017.
+Currently, there are three cdk4/6 inhibitors on the market: palbociclib (Ibrance), FDA-approved in 2015, ribociclib (Kisqali), FDA-approved in 2017, and abemaciclib (Verzenio), FDA-approved in 2018.
 These drugs are used in combination with aromatase inhibitors such as letrozole (Femara) or with selective estrogen receptor degraders such as fulvestrant (Faslodex).